 Email service providers degrade the sender reputation of IPs that have a large number of spam reports.
 The iModules spam report is a sender reputation protection mechanism.
-Emails marked as spam will now appear in Exception reports in email marketing.
+Emails marked as spam will appear in the Exception reports in Email Marketing.

 Now, if a constituent marks an email message as spam, the spam flag is activated for that constituent's record in the community (GID) of the sender and the constituent will not receive email from the GID where a spam flag is active.
 The email subscription tab of the constituent profile will show "I have opted out by marking community email as spam."
 The spam report checkbox is editable by the individual whose record is associated with the spam flag, but is not editable by any type of client administrator.

 - Google does not provide spam reporting on individuals, so no Gmail address will ever have a spam flag set to true.

 - Spam flag functionality matches that of a community level opt-out field.

 - The spam flag displays on the subscription management tab of the profile as the bottom most option.